Ice Navigation in Canadian Waters

-4.16.2 Remote Sensing Systems
+4.16.2 Remote sensing systems

 Canada has a fully operational imaging radar satellite known as RADARSAT-2, which provides high-resolution (100 metre) global coverage of ice-covered waters on a nearly continuous basis.
 RADARSAT-2 has the capability to send and receive data in both horizontal (H) and vertical (V) polarizations.
 Images acquired with the various combinations of polarizations on transmit and receive can be displayed on single channels or in various combinations including ratios and false colour composites.

 Figure 62 is an HH polarization (horizontal send and horizontal receive).
 In the image, it is difficult to differentiate the multi-year ice from other ice types.

 Cross-polarization modes combine horizontal send with vertical receive (HV) or vice versa (VH).
-In the HV image (Figure 63) the multi-year ice clearly stands out but the thinner ice types are not as evident.
+In the HV image (figure 63) the multi-year ice clearly stands out but the thinner ice types are not as evident.

 A combination of HH, HV and the colours red, green and blue (RGB) can help to differentiate all the ice types in satellite images.

-Figure 64 is an RGB221 image with very good detection of multi-year ice, with an increased detection of strips of thinner ice, when compared to the previous images.
+Figure 64 is an RGB221 image with very good detection of multi-year ice, with an increased detection of strips of thinner ice when compared to the previous images.

-4.16.3 Canadian Ice Service Ice Charts
+4.16.3 Canadian Ice Service ice charts

-Ice charts issued by the Canadian Ice Service (CIS) use standard World Meteorological Organization terms and symbols to describe ice conditions at different locations.
+Ice charts issued by the CIS use standard World Meteorological Organization terms and symbols to describe ice conditions at different locations.
 The mariner should be aware that these charts are synoptic level information sources, and the ice conditions depicted are averages for the area.
 There is always the possibility that local ice conditions may differ significantly from those depicted on the chart.
 Maintaining manoeuvrability for the avoidance of locally heavy ice conditions is an important consideration when using ice charts at the route planning level.

 The ice analysis charts issued daily by CIS do not show areas of ridged ice, rubbled ice, or ice under pressure.
-They do, however, indicate the general drift in miles per day of individual ice-fields, so that developing pressure can be deduced.
+They do, however, indicate the general drift in nautical miles per day of individual ice-fields, so that developing pressure can be deduced.
 In using this information, the mariner should consider at all times the potential for ice drift and changes in ice conditions, which is especially important where navigation corridors are constrained by shallow water, and where winds, currents, and/or tides may result in zones of ice convergence.

 The ice analysis chart is the primary map product produced at the CIS.
-It is produced daily at 1800 UTC during the operating season, and represents the best estimate of ice conditions at the time of issue.
+It is produced daily and valid at 1800 UTC during the operating season, and represents the best estimate of ice conditions at the time of issue.
 The chart is prepared in the afternoon so that it may be delivered to users in time for planning the next days' activities.

-An example of how to read a daily ice analysis chart is presented in Figure 65.
+An example of how to read a daily ice analysis chart is presented in figure 65.
 The CIS uses codes and symbols to describe all ice forms, conditions, and concentrations as accepted by the World Meteorological Organization.
 The ice codes are depicted in oval form, known as the Egg Code, which is completely described in MANICE, and is outlined in this section.
 The use of codes and symbols varies according to the type of ice chart:

 - current daily ice chart: area specific, most detailed

-- regional weekly ice chart: smaller scale, less detailed.
+- regional weekly ice chart: smaller scale, less detailed

 The basic data concerning concentrations, stages of development (age), and form (floe size) of ice are contained in a simple oval form.
 A maximum of three ice types are described within the oval.
 This oval, and the coding within it, are referred to as the “Egg Code”.